Skip Navigation

 • High School: Dickinson High School

-These changes are effective beginning with the start of 2023-24 school year in August.
+These changes are effective beginning with the start of 2024-25 school year in August.

 We are eager to get the school year started and we appreciate your feedback, questions, and ongoing support as we work together to create an inclusive and supportive learning environment.
-Your child's campus compliance facilitator can answer many of your questions and you can also email Kim Davidson, Laura Batson or Laurie Rodriguez.
+Your child's campus compliance facilitator can answer many of your questions and you can also email Laura Batson or Laurie Rodriguez.

 Why did we make these changes?
 We want to clearly communicate the DISD Continuum of Special Education Services and Support.